 Sierra College participates with the California Dream Act to help determine financial aid eligibility for students admitted under AB 540 regulations.
-The California Dream Act application may be completed at https:// dream.csac.ca.gov/.
-The application deadline is March 2 each year.
+The California Dream Act application may be completed at https://dream.csac.ca.gov/.

 Academic Year

 Academic programs are calculated in units and measured by semesters.
 Sierra College has established two 16-week semesters (fall and spring), and one 8-week summer session per academic year.
 This meets the federal 30-week minimum academic year definition.